 Is your elearning working hard enough for mobile users?
 With people checking phones 10 times a day, elearning that’s not responsive or delivering quality experiences on smaller screens is missing a trick.
 In this blog, we look at the importance of responsive elearning design and provide some mobile learning design best practice tips.
-Helping you optimize your digital learning experiences for the modern learner (who we know comes with smartphone in hand).
+Helping you build a bulletproof mobile learning strategy and optimize your digital learning experiences for the modern learner (who we know comes with smartphone in hand).

 What is responsive elearning design?